isabella232/headless-server-tutorial/content-hub-adapter-headless-server-dam/README.md

 ## Introduction

-This tutorial describes how to implement a CoreMedia Content Hub adapter that connects with the CoreMedia headless server.
+This tutorial describes how to implement a CoreMedia Content Hub adapter (called "Headless DAM") that connects with the CoreMedia headless server.
-It shows how the headless server can be used from external systems to serve CoreMedia content.
+It shows how the Headless Server can be used from external systems to serve CoreMedia content and assets.
-In this tutorial, we "simulate" an asset management system using the CoreMedia Content Hub which accesses the assets served by the headless server.

 ![Headless Server in Studio Library](../images/headless-dam-library.png "Headless Server in Studio Library")